ShahrzadDG/Data-Driven-Inverse-Design-of-Hybrid-Waveguide-Gratings-Using-Reflection-Spectra/README.md

 The computations were carried out on the PLEIADES cluster at the University of Wuppertal, which was supported by the Deutsche Forschungsgemeinschaft (DFG, grant No. INST 218/78-1 FUGG) and the Bundesministerium für Bildung und Forschung (BMBF). [https://pleiades.uni-wuppertal.de]

-Using the provided code, users can run the trained models on their own reflection spectra to perform inverse design.
+To use the provided codes and models in this GitHub, users can run the provided codes, give paths to the trained models and their own reflection spectra to perform inverse design.

 Notes for users:

 The reflection spectra must be exactly the same shape, resolution and format as the sample reflection spectra provided in this GitHub repository.
 Please pay attention that there is headere in our sample data, either provide those headers or change the code accordingly to not lose any data points of your reflection spectra.
 Any mismatch in size or preprocessing may lead to incorrect predictions or error.